uqbar-project/wollok-ts/docs/pages/Publish-Instructions.md

 npm publish
 ```

-It runs all tests and publish existing version to NPM.
+It will run all tests and also publish existing version to NPM.

+## Update new development version

+Go to `package.json` and increment the new version value.
+For example, if version was "2.9.1" you should change it to "2.9.2".
+Commit & push.